yurihikari/garuda-hyprdots/README.md

 - Waybar background toggling button (Meta+Shift+w also works)
 - Background switch using Meta+Shift+b.
 (Backgrounds must be in the ~/.config/sway/backgrounds folder
 - Hyprland Config
+- Easily add musics to mpd with the mpd_update function ( Assuming your musics are in ~/Music )

 ## Important Dependencies
 I use some apps not pre-included in the default Garuda Linux desktop.
 Please install them before using my dotfiles